Shadow5634/When2MeetHelper-1/README.md

 The following items are arranged in decreasing order of importance:

-- List of people on website stays at the last hovered box.
-Thus, recalling the extension shows the info at this last time slot instead of empty fields.
-This needs to be fixed.

 - Have a popup that lets the user edit the keyboard shortcut that triggers the extension.
-This is to prevent problems such as those on Edge
+This is to prevent problems such as the browser not picking up the shorcut.

 - Try out the extension on different browsers to check compatibilty and issues.